echeran/smile-of-murugan/webbook/chapter14.md

 > O heart! \
 > There's indeed nothing which we lack!" \

 The *cittar* tradition—especially the Siddha *vaidya,* the Siddha medicine is fully alive.
 So are most of the *cittar* songs.
 One can hear them sung often by wandering religious mendicants.
-"To denounce today caste, worship in temples and religious and āgamic rituals does not require much courage, but to have done so in the centuries in which the Tamil Siddhars lived required extraordinary heroism and strength of conviction".
-1 A knowledge of the works of the *cittar* is absolutely necessary to have a correct perspective of the civilization of the Tamils, of their religious, social and literary history.
+"To denounce today caste, worship in temples and religious and āgamic rituals does not require much courage, but to have done so in the centuries in which the Tamil Siddhars lived required extraordinary heroism and strength of conviction".[^siddha-tradition-alive] A knowledge of the works of the *cittar* is absolutely necessary to have a correct perspective of the civilization of the Tamils, of their religious, social and literary history.

-1 A. V. Subramania Aiyar, The Poetry *and* the Philosophy of the *Tamil* *Siddhars*, Tirunelveli, 1957, p.
+[^siddha-tradition-alive]: A. V. Subramania Aiyar, The Poetry *and* the Philosophy of the *Tamil* *Siddhars*, Tirunelveli, 1957, p.
 82.